Eliopita- Greek Olive & Herb Bread

 - Bake for 35 minutes at 375° F, or until the crust is golden brown.

-- Once the bread is done, remove from oven and let it cool.
+- Once the bread is done, remove it from the oven and let it cool.
 It is delicious served warm or cold.
-It’s a nice to treat to dip in olive oil and balsamic vinegar!
+It’s a nice treat to dip in olive oil and balsamic vinegar!